orbeon/orbeon-forms-doc/faq/form-builder-runner.md

 ## Questions about specific features

+### Are the forms created with Form Builder compliant with Disability Discrimination Act (DDA), the W3C WCAG, or Section 508?

+Orbeon is committed to accessibility: we make sustained effort to ensure that Orbeon Forms complies with relevant accessibility standards, and consider any instance of noncompliance with an accessibility standard such as WCAG 2.0 as a bug.

+Also, throughout the years, a number of customers have conducted accessibility audits for Orbeon Forms, and we work closely with those customers to solve possible compliance issues.

 ### How can I create forms which users can fill out offline?

 Offline support is not a feature of  Orbeon Forms as of December 2014.